 Master's Degree Program

-The COMD master's degree program has been continuously accredited for 30 plus years by the Council of Academic Accreditation (CAA) of the American Speech-Language-Hearing Association and has two degrees: the Master of Speech Pathology (MSP) and the Master of Communication Disorders (MCD).
-Both degrees are designed to prepare students for the clinical practice of speech-language pathology.
+The COMD master's degree program has been continuously accredited for 30 plus years by the Council of Academic Accreditation (CAA) of the American Speech-Language-Hearing Association and has two versions of the Master’s degree: Master of Science (residential/on-campus; full-time) and Master of Science (distance education).
+The degree is designed to prepare students for the clinical practice of speech-language pathology.
 Graduates are eligible for national certification, state licensure, and South Carolina teacher certification.

-The MSP degree is the traditional, on-campus program.
-Students admitted to the MSP program must be continuously enrolled on a full-time basis for two calendar years.
-While a student's undergraduate major, and post baccalaureate courses, are not a consideration for admission, the point of entry into the MSP program [pdf] is dependent upon previous coursework, clinical observation, and practica completed.
+The residential, full-time MS degree is offered via the traditional, on-campus modality.
+Students admitted to the residential program must be continuously enrolled on a full-time basis for two calendar years.
+While a student's undergraduate major, and post baccalaureate courses, are not a consideration for admission, the point of entry into the MS (residential/on-campus) program [pdf] is dependent upon previous coursework, clinical observation, and practica completed.
 Students begin the program during fall semester, provided they have completed a minimum of 25 clock hours of supervised observation plus three semester hours of coursework in each of the following:

 - anatomy & physiology of the speech & hearing mechanism